MILITANT ATHEISM EXPOSED HOME

 Assuming that we are missing something and that, indeed, the 21% mentioned by atheist sites is what Barna really found, we would like to inform gleeful atheists of the following crucial facts they need to keep in mind before they get too euphoric:

 1. The sample used by Barna was a bit less than 4000.
-Atheists and agnostics make up about 10% of the American population (Probably 2% being atheists).
-That means that about 400 of the people sampled were atheists/agnostics (Only about 80 being atheists).
+Atheists and agnostics make up about 10% of the American population (2% being atheists).
+That means that about 400 of the people sampled were atheists/agnostics (About 80 being atheists).
 This is hardly a sufficient sample to reach any reliable conclusion.
+In fact, had the sample proven the opposite, atheists would have laughed the conclusions to scorn -- and they would have been right in doing so.
+Generalizing about a population of 6 million atheists from a small sample of eighty people is simply absurd and very far from scientific.

 2. Atheists tend to cohabit in large numbers.
 According to Barna, " Forty-two percent of adults who associate with a faith other than Christianity had co-habited, while atheists were the most likely to do so (51%).[4]

 It is critical to stress that it is a well known fact that cohabiters experience a very high number of "breakups" before getting married.
-"Millions of people – particularly women – believe that cohabitation is a prelude to marriage.
+"Millions of people ... believe that cohabitation is a prelude to marriage.
 And for many, it is.
 However, Smock reports that 45% of cohabitations break up with no marriage.
 Another 10% continue cohabiting."[5]

 Barna did not include this enlightening fact in his research.
 Thus, if 21% of atheists divorce after marriage, and 45 % break up once or more before marriage, what we have is the astounding rate of about 66% of atheist couples experiencing "at least" one break up.
+If, however, the number is 37%, then we have a shocking figure of 82%.
 How is that for success in relationships?

-It should also be stressed that it is also a well established fact that people who live common law before marriage have a greater chance of divorce than couples who don't live common law.
+It should also be stressed that, unlike what atheist propagandists preach on the Internet, it is a well established fact that people who live common law before marriage have a greater, not lesser chance of divorce than couples who don't live common law.
 Thus, given the fact that atheists' cohabitations rates are 51%, it is quite possible that their divorce rates are actually higher than the 37% mentioned by Barna.

 "A study of 3,300 cases based on the National Survey of Families and Households, (NSFH) found that in marriage, prior cohabiters “are estimated to have a hazard of dissolution that is about 46% higher than for noncohabitors” (DeMaris & Rao, 1992).
 Larry Bumpass, who has overseen NSFH studies, concurs" [6]

-These facts totally shatter the atheist contention that cohabitation is a good thing, and that it is one of the reasons why they have a low rate of marital dissolution.
+These facts totally shatter atheists' contention that cohabitation is a good thing, and that it is one of the reasons why they have a low rate of marital dissolution.
 The truth is the very opposite.

 5. The appellation "Christian" a Christian does not make.
 There are great numbers of people in this world who call themselves "Christians" but have never internalized the teachings of Jesus Christ.
 Most, in fact, do not even know what His teachings really are.
-Many know, but do not take seriously Christ's teaching that marriage is sacred and that divorce is only allowed on very rare occasions where sexual immorality takes place.
+Another major problem is the fact that large numbers of professing Christians do not even accept a Christian world view.
+Among Born Again Christians researcher George Barna found that only 9% have a Biblical world view.(7) Whatever the reason, large numbers of Christians do not take seriously Christ's teaching that marriage is sacred and that divorce is only allowed when sexual immorality takes place.

 Although Bible scholars and teachers point out that Jesus taught that divorce was a sin unless adultery was involved, few Americans buy that notion.
 Only one out of every seven adults (15%) strongly agreed with the statement "when a couple gets divorced without one of them having committed adultery, they are committing a sin."
 A similar percentage (16%) moderately agreed with the statement.
 The vast majority - 66% - disagreed with the statement, most of them strongly dismissing the notion.[7]